-While a massive, faux fir tree adorned with hundreds of highly-breakable ornaments might work most years, the year you move around Christmas isn’t one of them.
-So, instead of setting up your faux wreaths, garlands, and trees (only to re-organize, re-box, and re-label them again before the move), opt for real greens to deck your halls with.
+While a massive faux fir tree with hundreds of highly-breakable ornaments might work most years, the year you move around Christmas isn’t one of them.
+Instead of hanging faux wreaths & garlands — only to re-organize and re-box them later — opt for real greens.

-Keep your ornaments and decorations simple and natural (think candy canes and popcorn garlands hand-strung by the kids) so those can be tossed with the tree before the move, too.
-You’ll save loads of time by not having to unpack and re-pack holiday decor on your way out the door!
+Keep your ornaments simple, too (like candy canes and popcorn garland strung by the kids!) so they can be tossed with the tree before the move.
+You’ll save loads of time when you’re not repacking holiday decor on your way out the door!

 Tone down the tinsel.

-Even if you’d love to lace your entire roofline in thousands of icicle lights, make this your year to practice a little restraint.
-Take the time you’d spend detangling strands of lights and use it to make your home cozy and festive in other, simpler ways.
+Even if you’d love to lace your roofline in thousands of icicle lights, make this your year to practice a little restraint.
+Take the time you’d spend detangling lights and use it to make your home cozy in other ways.

-Try a simmering spice pot on the stove (think: orange juice, cinnamon sticks, and cloves) to create a welcoming, seasonal scent, or let your little ones decorate with hand-cut paper snowflakes.
-Keeping things simple and streamlined with your holiday decor will help make move-out day more manageable.
+Simmer a spice pot on the stove (orange juice, cinnamon sticks, and cloves) to create a welcoming, seasonal scent, or let your little ones adorn the doorways with hand-cut paper snowflakes.
+Keeping decor simple and streamlined will help make move-out day more manageable.

 Coordinate your Christmas gifts.